-Marie Claire: You grew up in inner-city Detroit and raised using a single mom.
+Marie Claire: You grew up in inner-city Detroit and were raised by a single mom.
 What did you need to do when you grew up?
-Stacy Brown-Philpot: I went to a unique public college that changed into lots more focused on academics and learning.
+Stacy Brown-Philpot: I went to a unique public college that became much more focused on academics and learning.
 My fine instructors had been in accounting and calculus, so I fell in love with that, making me want to enter the enterprise.
-I carried out to Wharton [at the University of Pennsylvania] as it turned into the range-one business faculty in the usa.
+I carried out to Wharton [at the University of Pennsylvania] as it became the range-one business faculty in the usa.
 I did not know Penn was an Ivy League college—I didn’t recognize what the Ivy League became.
-When I was given in, they sent me the bundle, and the tuition changed into my mom’s income for 12 months.
+When I was given in, they sent me the bundle and the tuition changed into my mom’s income for 12 months.
 My mom stated, “We can’t have the funds for it.”
-So I went to the library and observed several scholarships and presents, and turned into capable of cover 90 percentage of my schooling in that manner.
-I was given a job to cover the alternative 10 percentage.
+So I went to the library, observed several scholarships and presents, and turned into capable of covering 90 percent of my schooling in that manner.
+I was given a job to cover the alternative ten percent.

 MC: What was the transition to the Ivy League like for you?

 SB-P: I had a way of life shock, virtually.
 Ninety-eight percent of the humans in my high college have been black; 6 percent of Penn was black.
 I lived in a dorm with a Jewish girl—I’d never interacted with a Jewish person in my whole existence, and we had to percentage a very, very small space collectively.
-So I found out approximately Jewish vacations and a way to be roommates with any person like me.
-And then I started to meet some of these people from rich backgrounds who had long past to boarding schools; I needed to discover ways to look at and compete with those who had some distance more academic education than me.
-I had to have a look at tougher and longer and sleepless.
+So I ,discovered appaboutwish vacations and a way to be roommates with anyone like me.
+And then I ,started to meet some of these people from rich backgrounds who had long passed rding schools; I needed to discover ways to look at and compete with those who had some distance more academic education than me.
+I had to have a look at tougher, longer, and sleepless.
 It becomes by no means an option to not succeed.

 “I needed to look at tougher and longer and sleep much less.
-It turned into never a choice to now not succeed.”
+It turned into never a choice to succeed now not.”

-MC: After college, you went to wall street and finally made the bounce to Silicon Valley.
+MC: After college, you went to Wall Street and finally bounced to Silicon Valley.
 What drove you to the tech industry?
-SB-P: I got my CPA; however always notion about getting my MBA.
-When I changed into Wall Street, I did a tech deal in 1999.
+SB-P: I got my CPA; however, I always notion about getting my MBA.
+I did a tech deal in 1999 when I changed into Wall Street.
 There had been several tech IPOs, and I just became all in favor of the enterprise.
-So I implemented to Stanford for commercial enterprise faculty and changed into commonplace.
+So I implemented Stanford for commercial enterprise faculty and changed into commonplace.
 I got the Bonini fellowship, which paid for my training.

-I became excited to peer what this Silicon Valley issue turned into all about—coming across in which innovation and creativity changed into honestly happening.
+I became excited to see what this Silicon Valley issue turned into all about—seeing how innovation and creativity had become honestly happening.
 Engineers, product managers, entrepreneurs, and leaders had been building these businesses that shaped the way we engage with the arena each day.
-That’s so one-of-a-kind from being a banker on Wall Street.
+That’s so unique from being a banker on Wall Street.

 MC: You were at Stanford at some stage in the primary dot-com crash.
 How did that affect you?

-SB-P: We all arrived at Stanford questioning we ought to begin corporations and work everywhere we wanted.
-And then whilst it becomes time for us to graduate, no person was investment those businesses anymore.
+SB-P: We all arrived at Stanford questioning whether we ought to begin corporations and work everywhere we wanted.
+And then, while it became time for us to graduate, no person was investment those businesses anymore.
 It turned into harder to get a task.
-But Stanford is this kind of unique area in that you certainly are taught that failure is suitable— that it is anticipated—and that we are here to alternate lives and trade the arena.
+But Stanford is this unique area in that you are certainly taught that failure is suitable— that it is anticipated—and that we are here to alternate lives and trade the arena.
 To try this, you have to fail to be triumphant.
 We by no means thought we weren’t going to make it.

-MC: What becomes it like to get your first massive paycheck?
+MC: What does it like to get your first massive paycheck?

-SB-P: When I became 14, I recall wanting a Coach bag, and my mom couldn’t afford it.
-At that age, I decided to grow up and get a process so that I ought to purchase as many handbags as I desired.
+SB-P: When I was, I recall wanting a Coach bag, a; mym couldn’t afford it.
+At that age, I decided to grow up and get a process to purchase as many handbags as I desired.
 And no one is ever going to stop me.
-So when I was given the activity, I usually idea, How do I make sure that I can come up with the money to pay off my payments after buying my handbags?
-The Coach bag developed into different matters that I wanted to spend my cash on—I love to tour.
-But considering incomes, income could be very one-of-a-kind from equity.
+So when I was given the activity, I usually thought, How do I make sure that I can come up with the money to pay off my payments after buying my handbags?
+The Coach bag developed into different matters I wanted to spend my cash on—I love to tour.
+However, considering incomes, income could be very one-of-a-kind from equity.
 You come to Silicon Valley and study wealth advent.
-It is a basically extraordinary manner of thinking about building your life, including your financial life.
-Growing up in Detroit, wealth creation wasn’t a part of what we talked about at the dinner desk.
+It is an extraordinary way of thinking about building your life, including your financial life.
+Growing up in Detroit, wealth creation wasn’t a part of what we discussed at the dinner desk.
 And so that changed into so one of a kind.
-Now I have a possibility to offer again, to make contributions to different causes, to create a legacy for my family that no person else had.
-And that became an effective change for me.
+Now, I can offer again, contribute, and create a legacy for my family that no person else has.
+Monet became an effective change for me.